 • Hire a BSV intern, paid by BSV

 • Connect BSV to colleges and trade programs

 Delaware Foster Care Mentoring Program

 West End’s Life Lines program, Delaware’s Division of Family Services, the State Office of Volunteerism, People’s Place, and the Murphy School are partnering to develop state-wide mentoring services for youth, ages 16 – 21, who are transitioning out of the state’s foster care system and participating in Independent Living case management.
-A new component of Independent Living services – the provision of one-on-one mentoring – aims to expand the youths’ networks of support.
+One-on-one mentoring aims to expand the youths’ networks of support.
 The program will match trained volunteer mentors from diverse backgrounds with transitional youth to provide them with emotional guidance and friendship.

 If you would like more information about the program or how to become a mentor, please contact: